Rocket Raccoon is a Marvel Comics character created by Bill Mantlo and Keith Giffen, first appearing in Marvel Preview #7 (dated Summer 1976).

 - Sarcastic Devotee: He'll make plenty of cracks in Star-Lord's general direction, but he'd follow him to the end no matter what.

 - Sir Swears-a-Lot: It's with cosmic slang, but he sure says "flark" a lot.
+After Bendis takes over, it switched to Symbol Swearing.

 - Sitcom Arch-Nemesis: Cosmo.